 - the Trailblazer Program, which is designed to contribute flagship Australian space capabilities within an international space exploration programme and to showcase Australian capabilities to the global space industry.

-ii Australian Space Discovery Centre and Mission Control Centre
+iv Establishment of Australian Space Discovery Centre and Mission Control Centre

 As mentioned in Section I.iii, the ASA was formally established on 1 July 2018 and tasked with the ambitious goal of tripling the value of Australia's space industry to A$10–12 billion by 2030.

 Since then, the ASA has become an industry-focused regulator, leading Australia's engagement with international space agencies and industry participants, formulating new space strategy and policy to better coordinate Australia's domestic space sector activities and developing new programmes – the International Space Investment Initiative and the Space Infrastructure Fund (see below) – to help grow Australia's space industry.

 The ASA has now entered into formal partnerships with the following counterpart agencies: the New Zealand Ministry of Business, Innovation and Employment; the German Aerospace Centre; the Italian Space Agency; the Japan Aerospace Exploration Agency; the Canadian Space Agency; the National Centre for Space Studies in France; the UK Space Agency; the Indian Space Research Organisation; and the UAE Space Agency.
 The memoranda of understanding between the ASA and these international partners are designed to promote increased collaboration and cooperation between the agencies and help them develop their respective space programmes and capabilities.